-- (a) All structures [shall] must fall within a building height envelope at a height specified by this chapter or as specified on the zoning maps.
-Exceptions are specified under subsection (c), and [others] other exceptions may be specified under special districts. - (b) The building height envelope [shall] must run parallel to existing or finish grade, whichever is lower (see Figure 21-4.3), except where the finish grade is higher than the existing grade in order to meet city construction standards for driveways, roadways, drainage, sewerage, and other infrastructure requirements, or to meet conditions of permits approved under the provisions of this chapter.
+- (a) All structures must fall within a building height envelope at a height specified by this chapter or as specified on the zoning maps.
+Exceptions are specified under subsection (c), and [others] other exceptions may be specified under special districts. - (b) The building height envelope must run parallel to existing or finish grade, whichever is lower (see Figure 21-4.3), except where the finish grade is higher than the existing grade in order to meet city construction standards for driveways, roadways, drainage, sewerage, and other infrastructure requirements, or to meet conditions of permits approved under the provisions of this chapter.
 In these cases, height [shall] will be measured from finish grade.

-- (c) The following structures and associated screening [shall] will be exempt from zoning district height limits under the following specified restrictions[:]. - (1) Vent pipes, fans, roof access stairwells, and structures housing rooftop machinery, such as elevators and air conditioning, not to exceed 18 feet above the governing height limit[, except] ; provided that structures housing rooftop machinery on [detached dwellings and duplex units shall] single-unit, two-unit, and duplex-unit dwellings are not [be] exempt from zoning district height limits. - (2) Chimneys, which may also project into required height setbacks. - (3) Safety railings not to exceed 42 inches above the governing height limit. - (4) Utility [Poles and Antennas.] poles and antennas.
+- (c) The following structures and associated screening are exempt from zoning district height limits under the following specified restrictions[:]. - (1) Vent pipes, fans, roof access stairwells, and structures housing rooftop machinery, such as elevators and air conditioning, not to exceed 18 feet above the governing height limit; provided that structures housing rooftop machinery on [detached dwellings and duplex units] single-unit, two-unit, and duplex-unit dwellings are not exempt from zoning district height limits. - (2) Chimneys, which may also project into required height setbacks. - (3) Safety railings not to exceed 42 inches above the governing height limit. - (4) Utility [Poles and Antennas.] poles and antennas.
 The council finds and declares that there is a significant public interest served in protecting and preserving the aesthetic beauty of the city.
-Further, the council finds that the indiscriminate and uncontrolled [erection,] installation, location, and height of antennas [can be and] are detrimental to the city's appearance and, therefore, image; that this [can] may cause significant damage to the community's sense of well-being, particularly in residential areas, and [can] may further harm the economy of the city with its tourist trade, which relies heavily on the city's physical appearance.
-However, the council also finds that there is a need for additional height for certain types of utility poles and antennas, and that there is a clear public interest served by ensuring that those transmissions and receptions providing the public with power and telecommunications services are unobstructed.
-Therefore, in accord with the health, safety, and aesthetic objectives [contained] set forth in Section 21-1.20, and in view of the particular public interest needs associated with certain types of telecommunications services: - (A) Utility poles and broadcasting antennas [shall] may not exceed 500 feet from existing grade[-]; - (B) Antennas associated with utility installations [shall] may not exceed 10 feet above the governing height limit[, but]; provided that in residential zoning districts where utility lines are predominantly located underground the governing height limit [shall] will apply[-]; and
+Further, the council finds that the indiscriminate and uncontrolled installation, location, and height of antennas are detrimental to the city's appearance and image; may result in significant damage to the community's sense of well-being, particularly in residential areas; and may may have negative economic impacts on the city's tourism industry, which relies heavily on the city's physical appearance.
+However, the council also finds that there is a need for additional height for certain types of utility poles and antennas, and that there is a clear public interest served by ensuring that those transmissions and receptions providing the public with power and telecommunication services are unobstructed.
+Therefore, in accord with the health, safety, and aesthetic objectives set forth in Section 21-1.20, and considering the public interest needs associated with certain types of power and telecommunication services: - (A) Utility poles and broadcasting antennas must not exceed 500 feet from existing grade[-]; - (B) Antennas associated with utility installations must not exceed 10 feet above the governing height limit; provided that in residential zoning districts where utility lines are predominantly located underground, the governing height limit will apply[-]; and